joseluistorres/noob-life/source/posts/2013-09-27-Baby-Steps-And-Novice-Love.html.markdown

 one-size-fits-all declaration, but I can attest that some of us in school are of the particular novice persuasion who would respond better, and grow faster, with just a few extras bolted onto the first few weeks of school.
-Ideas include:
+> Ideas include:

-+  Study Hall.
-An hour or so, 2-3 times per week, before or after class to focus on the fundamentals.
-To revisit again and again the concepts and problems presented in class that are escaping us.
+> + Study Hall.
+An hour or so, 2-3 times per week, before or after class
+>   to focus on the fundamentals.
+To revisit again and again the concepts
+>   and problems presented in class that are escaping us.

-+  Mentors at the Start.
-If it were possible to introduce a few mentors at the start of the program, this would be amazing.
-Sometimes, we masochistic novices struggle too long and too hard, to the point of total breakdown, and having additional resources who were available more frequently, especially in the off-hours, could really make the difference in our ability to jump the big hurdles and gain much needed confidence.
+> + Mentors at the Start.
+If it were possible to introduce a few mentors
+>   at the start of the program, this would be amazing.
+Sometimes, we
+>   masochistic novices struggle too long and too hard, to the point of
+>   total breakdown, and having additional resources who were available
+>   more frequently, especially in the off-hours, could really make the
+>   difference in our ability to jump the big hurdles and gain much needed
+>   confidence.

-+ Baby Step Tutorials.
-Smaller chunks of learning exercises that force us to repeat the little things and apply them progressively, in a building block format.
+> + Baby Step Tutorials.
+Smaller chunks of learning exercises
+>   that force us to repeat the little things and apply them
+>   progressively, in a building block format.

-+ Invitation to Pace.
+> + Invitation to Pace.
 This, for me, is critical.
-While it is true we don't receive traditional grades in gSchool, I spent the first three weeks beating myself up because I couldn't finish everything, and the first project, I can't even say I really started.
-And I was beginning to lose faith in the process, and even worse, myself.
-And I found the messages around the importance of finishing the first few projects to be rather inconsistent.
-And it was hard to priroritize what I should be focused on in order to avoid being left behind, or miss something critical to my success.
-Might seem trivial in hindsight, but as a noob, I don't know what I don't know, and even the little things get overwhelming.
+While it is true we
+>   don't receive traditional grades in gSchool, I spent the first three
+>   weeks beating myself up because I couldn't finish everything, and the
+>   first project, I can't even say I really started.
+And I was beginning
+>   to lose faith in the process, and even worse, myself.
+And I found the
+>   messages around the importance of finishing the first few projects to
+>   be rather inconsistent.
+And it was hard to priroritize what I should
+>   be focused on in order to avoid being left behind, or miss something
+>   critical to my success.
+Might seem trivial in hindsight, but as a
+>   noob, I don't know what I don't know, and even the little things get
+>   overwhelming.
+> + More Pictures.
+The diagrams and the whiteboards help a lot.
+Even when
+>   its just writing code on the wall with markers, it is wonderful.
+I
+>   think this is because it forces everyone to slow down.
+For the novice
+>   crew, sometimes we find ourselves struggling to just keep up with all
+>   the window hopping and fast code typing on the screen during class
+>   instruction and that often causes unintended consequences of not
+>   really listening (because we are panicked about keeping up), or just
+>   checking out because we miss one step and suddenly find ourselves in
+>   no-man's land without a clue as to what question to even ask.

 That's all I got for right now.
 I only read three chapters, however Katrina contributed a very thorough analysis on the [Jumpstart Blog](http://jumpstartlab.com/news/archives/2013/10/03/pragmatic-learning-at-gschool-part-i), so you should definitely check it out.
 There will be more to come as we finish the book over the next couple weeks.

 And the best part about reading this book, is that gSchool is reading it